 Pasture management, ground cover and herd nutrition are just some of the topics updated in the 2018 Sustainable Grazing Guide.
-New and updated information on tropical coastal grazing information relevant to the Mackay Whitsunday Isaac region is now available on our website and in hard copy from the Reef Catchments office.
-Readers will find updated ABCD frameworks […]
+New and updated information on tropical coastal grazing information relevant to the Mackay Whitsunday Isaac region is now available here and in hard copy from the Reef Catchments office.
+Readers will find updated ABCD frameworks for practices […]

 Presentations on biosecurity, drones, soil health and strengthening the local grazing community attracted 24 farmers, community group members, and industry representatives.